datahub-project/datahub/docs/cli.md

 The `ingest deploy` command instructs the cli to upload an ingestion recipe to DataHub to be run by DataHub's [UI Ingestion](./ui-ingestion.md).
 This command can also be used to schedule the ingestion while uploading or even to update existing sources.
 It will upload to the remote instance the
 CLI is connected to, not the sink of the recipe.
-Use `datahub init` to set the remote, if not already set.
+Use `datahub init` to set the remote if not already set.

 To schedule a recipe called "test", to run at 5am everyday, London time with the recipe configured in a local `recipe.yaml` file:
 ````shell